Donrwalsh/Tutorials/Data Structures and Algorithms - Deep Dive Using Java/notes.md

 * Can calculate where values should be written back to the original array.
 * Writing the values into the array in backwards order ensures stability.
 * The trick is our tracking array should now hold the number of elements that have that value as well as the number that have less than that value.
 Then we iterate over our original values from right to left, and the tracking array informs us of the position that the value should hold in the array (in off-by-1 form, so decrement first), which is then decremented by 1 for the next upcoming value.
 This preserves the original order of the input array which makes this stable version perfect for use as part of Radix sort.
+* Much easier to do this with linked-lists, but those haven't been covered yet at this point in the course.

 ### Radix Sort